Julie789/Team3Inquisitors/ProjectWorkPlan.md

     * Create visualization using R plots.
     * Conclusion on the research questions
 * **_GIT REPOSITORY PACKAGE_**
-This activity involves making sure that the required documents are all uploaded to the Git repository. the required documents are
+This activity involves making sure that the required documents are all uploaded to the Git repository.
+The required documents are
     + Readme.md
     + HTML document with R scripts and R Plots
     + Analysis and plotting script in R